Free Consultation

 Did an Insurer Wrongfully Deny Your Claim?

-Any type of problem you encounter while trying to recover financial coverage from an insurance company could warrant a phone call to a personal injury attorney.
+Any type of problem you encounter while trying to recover financial coverage from an insurance company could warrant a phone call to a Denver injury attorney.
 An attorney will know exactly how to negotiate with an insurance adjuster about issues such as liability or missed deadlines.
-It is especially important, however, to hire an attorney if you are the victim of insurance bad faith.
+It is especially important, however, to hire an attorney if you are the victim of insurance bad faith

 Insurance bad faith means the insurance company is intentionally treating you dishonestly or unfairly.
 Many insurers are guilty of bad faith as a means to save money and profit their investors.
 They may deny claims without valid reasons.
 If you suspect an insurance company of bad faith in handling your claim in Denver, contact an attorney for assistance with negotiations.
 A lawyer may be able to bring a separate claim of bad faith against the insurer on your behalf for additional compensation.